 The employer may include bank holidays within this entitlement.

 The arrangements for taking this leave are sometimes specified in the contract of employment and sometimes in the company 'rule book', or a staff handbook.
 These arrangements must not be unreasonable.

-Under EU law, your employer is not allowed to make it too difficult for you to take your holiday.
-This is because EU law treats the right to paid holiday as a vital part of the employer’s duty to take care of workers’ health, safety and welfare.
+Your employer is not allowed to make it too difficult for you to take your holiday.
+This is because the right to paid holiday is a vital part of your employer’s duty to take care of workers’ health, safety and welfare.

 There are statutory rules that apply if the contract or rule book says nothing about holiday arrangements.
 Under these statutory rules, you must give notice of at least twice the length of the holiday you have requested.
 So if you want two weeks' holiday, you must give at least four weeks' notice.